howardisaacson/Intro-to-Astro-2021/Week1_Intro_unix_python/README.md

 https://www.learnpython.org

-### Complete the Data Carpentry workshop on Git and Version Control
+### Optional Assignment) Complete the Data Carpentry workshop on Git and Version Control
 In modern astronomy, we have learned from the computer science community that we should back up our code.
 OFTEN.
 Git and the most commonly used web-based git repository github.com are used by thousands of collaborations to store their code and collaborate in open source projects.
 Git can initially be overwhelming, but with practice